UPSC Exams

 Process of Mughal Paintings

-• The majority of Mughal miniature paintings we encounter originated within manuscripts and royal albums, wherein both visual and textual elements coexisted within a defined format.
+- Most Mughal miniature paintings we encounter originated within manuscripts and royal albums, wherein visual and textual elements coexisted within a defined format.

-• Once the textual content had been inscribed, it was handed over to the artist, whose task was to create a condensed visual representation of the written material.
+- Once the textual content had been inscribed, it was handed over to the artist, who created a condensed visual representation of the written material.

-• The artist embarked on a journey that encompassed various stages, commencing with the composition itself (referred to as "tarh"), then moving on to portraits ("chiharanama"), and ultimately culminating in the application of colors ("rangamizi").
+- The artist embarked on a journey that encompassed various stages, commencing with the composition itself (referred to as "tar"), then moving on to portraits ("chiharanama"), and ultimately culminating in the application of colours ("randomize").

 Techniques and Colours Used in Mughal Paintings

-• Artists in the Mughal atelier were skilled in both painting and color production.
+- Artists in the Mughal atelier were skilled in both painting and colour production.

-• Mughal paintings were created on handmade paper specifically crafted for this purpose.
+- Mughal paintings were created on handmade paper crafted explicitly for this purpose.

-• The colors used were opaque and sourced from natural materials, with pigments ground and mixed to achieve precise shades.
+- The colours used were opaque and sourced from natural materials, with ground pigments mixed to achieve precise shades.

-• In workshop settings, painting was a collaborative effort among a group of artists, with tasks such as basic draft drawing, color grinding, filling, and adding details typically divided among them.
+- In workshop settings, the painting was a collaborative effort among artists, with tasks such as basic draft drawing, colour grinding, filling, and adding details typically divided among them.

-• Early Mughal artworks were the result of teamwork, with each artist specializing in a particular aspect of the painting based on their comfort and expertise.
+- Early Mughal artworks resulted from teamwork, with each artist specializing in a particular aspect of the painting based on their comfort and expertise.

-• After completion, agate, a gemstone, was used to burnish the painting to set the colors and enhance its radiance.
+- After completion, agate, a gemstone, was used to burnish the painting to set the colours and enhance its radiance.

-• Various pigments and colors were derived from natural sources, including vermilion from cinnabar, ultramarine from Lapiz Lazuli, bright yellow from orpiment, shells for white, and lampblack from charcoal.
+- Various pigments and colours were derived from natural sources, including vermilion from cinnabar, ultramarine from Lapiz Lazuli, bright yellow from orpiment, shells for white, and lampblack from charcoal.

-• Gold and silver powders were mixed with colors or sprinkled on paintings to add extravagance.
+- Gold and silver powders were mixed with colours or sprinkled on paintings to add extravagance.

 Study Madhubani Painting from this link!